United Nuclear Corporation: History

 In 1961, the United Nuclear Corporation was formed to oversee the founding partner's existing nuclear projects and profit from the growing nuclear market during the cold war.
 At formation, UNC began managing the Hematite, Missouri Production Plant and the New Haven Naval Products Plant previously owned by Mallinckrodt and Olin respectively.
 The company announced the development of a nuclear "fast burst reactor" designed for use in research contexts.
 Later known as the Health Physics Research Reactor and located in the Oak Ridge National Laboratory, the reactor was completed on 31 May 1963.
 It was the first of its kind to depart from an unalloyed uranium metal assembly.

 In 1963, the company purchased its first uranium mill, Ambrosia Lake.
 In 1964, it built a nuclear fuel recycling plant.
-The company experienced its first nuclear accident when a recycling plant worker was killed by a criticality incident.
+The company experienced its first nuclear accident when technician Robert Peabody, a recycling plant worker, was killed by a criticality incident.

 In 1965, UNC won a contract from the Atomic Energy Commission to operate the reactor and fuel fabrication facilities at the AEC's plant.
 The company also attempted to merge with Pan American Sulphur, however the deal never came to fruition.

 The next year, in 1966, Cities Services Co attempted to enter the nuclear market through purchasing UNC, however, yet again, the deal was terminated.

 Previously an OTC stock, the company was publicly listed on the New York Stock Exchange in 1968.
 Later in 1968, Combustion Engineering purchased 22% of UNC despite the majority opposition of the UNC board.
 In response, UNC brought an antitrust suit against CE.
 As a result, NE was forced to divest themselves of the company stock.

 During the 1970s, the company saw a large expansion.
 In 1977, it opened its Church Rock uranium mill and moved to a new, larger Naval Products plant in Montville.
 In 1971, the company expanded into coal mining with the purchase of Plateau Mining.
 The company also entered a partnership with Gulf Oil to form the Gulf United Nuclear Fuels Corporation, although the company sold its interest to Gulf in 1973.
 By 1978, the company was the nation's largest independent producer of uranium.
 The next year, 1979, saw the company's second nuclear incident, when a dam at their Church Rock mine broke, leaking radioactive waste into a tributary of the Puerco River.

 In 1984, following the decline of the uranium industry near the end of the cold war, the United Nuclear Corporation rebranded to "UNC" and transitioned over the next decade into a business aviation and jet engine service provider.
 With the purchase of Garrett Aviation Services in 1996, UNC controlled 52% of the business aviation services market and saw annual revenues of close to $1 billion.
 The next year, in 1997, General Electric acquired the company and its debts for $330 million, with The Carlyle Group purchasing its military contract services division, UNC Aviation Services.